mikekatz04/BOWIE/README.md

 # BOWIE - Binary Observability With Illustrative Exploration

 BOWIE is a tool designed for graphical analysis of binary signals from gravitational waves.
-It takes gridded data sets produces different types of plots in customized arrangements for detailed analysis of gravitational wave sensitivity curves and/or binary signals.
+It takes gridded data sets and produces different types of plots in customized arrangements for detailed analysis of gravitational wave sensitivity curves and/or binary signals.
 The paper detailing this tool and examples of its usage can be found at arXiv:1807.02511 (Evaluating Black Hole Detectability with LISA).
-There are three main portions of the code: a gridded data generator, a plotting tool, and waveform generator for general use.
+There are three main portions of the code: a gridded data generator (bowie_gencondata.generate_contour_data), a plotting tool (bowie_makeplot.make_plot), and waveform generator for general use (pyphenomd.pyphenomd).
 The waveform generator creates PhenomD waveforms for binary black hole inspiral, merger, and ringdown.
 PhenomD is from Husa et al 2016 (arXiv:1508.07250) and Khan et al 2016 (arXiv:1508.07253).
 Gridded data sets are created using the PhenomD generator for signal-to-noise (SNR) analysis.
-Using the gridded data sets, customized configurations of plots are made for analysis.
+Using the gridded data sets, customized configurations of plots are created with the plotting package.

 The three plots to choose from are Waterfall, Ratio, and Horizon.
-A Waterfall plot is a filled contour plots similar to figure 3 in the LISA Mission Proposal (arxiv:1702.00786).
-Ratio shows the ratio of SNRs between two different binary and sensitivity configurations.
+A Waterfall plot is a filled contour plot similar to figure 3 in the LISA Mission Proposal (arxiv:1702.00786).
+Ratio plots show the ratio of SNRs between two different binary and sensitivity configurations.
 Horizon plots show line contours of multiple configurations for a given SNR value.
-See BOWIE documentation and examples for more information.
+See BOWIE documentation, paper, and examples for more information.

-Currently, the program is designed for unix and linux where the directories are divided by ```/```.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for usage and testing purposes.

 ### Prerequisites